-Café Hillywood’s exact location is rather hidden.
+Café Hillywood’s exact location is best described as hidden.
 It occupies a large basement space with only a tiny doorway on ground level to pinpoint its existence.
-I only found it because I went with full intentions to visit – otherwise, I would’ve missed it.
+I only found it because I searched with full intentions to visit – otherwise, I would’ve missed it.

-The seating area of Café Hillywood is interesting too.
-As mentioned, it’s used as an event space as well.
+The other end of Café Hillywood is used as an event space.
 Because of this, there’s a huge stage for live band performances.
-When I went, it was filled with dining tables, but I know that when there’s something going on, the many chairs they have (pictured above) are rearranged to make appropriate space.
+It was filled with dining tables to welcome customers when I went for tea, but when an event is happening, the multiple chairs are rearranged to make appropriate space.

-The stage already seems to be a popular spot for hipster and indie musicians to perform.
-Last month, upcoming bands Blackbird Blackbird and Chad Valley performed live there.
-And coming in May, OWK are set to have a gig in Café Hillywood.
+Despite its recent opening, the stage of Café Hillywood already seems to be a popular spot for indie musicians to perform.
+Coming in May, OWK are set to have a gig in café-cum-event space.

 Basement, Austin Tower, 152 Austin Road, Tsim Sha Tsui, Hong Kong

 More great finds on the dark side (Kowloon):